wedaa/LongTail-Log-Analysis/README.md

 29) DONE 2015-03-18.
 I need to cleanup all the temp files so that they are deleted,

 30) NEEDS TO BE DONE: I need to make sure temp files are unique.
 Unique is important so multiple copies of LongTail can be run at the same time.

 31) DONE Added calendar view of attacks per day with links to the individual day's attacks.

-32) IN PROGRESS I need to start analyzing attacks that come in on port 2222.
+32) DONE: I need to start analyzing attacks that come in on port 2222.

 33) DONE: Yes, use same codes as for port 2222 attacks.
 Can I do telnet honeypots too?